0x1eef/nanoc-webpack.rb/README.md

 ```

 The `depend_on` option can be combined with the `reject` option to exclude
 paths from the result set.
-For example, you might want to include `/js/lib/`
+For example, you might want to track `/js/lib/`
 minus one of the directories within `/js/lib/`:

 ```ruby